SathishVemala/Farmer-Assistance-System-For-Better-Yield-Production/README.md

 ● Outcome: This project helps the farmers for better yielding of crops.

-I've gained some knowledge in introduction to IoT from Cisco.
+I have gained some knowledge in introduction to IoT from Cisco.
 And got course completion certificate for completing Cisco Networking Academy® Introduction to IoT course.